Ken Shamrock: Various feuds (1997–1998)

+Shamrock made his WWF debut as a face on the February 24, 1997, episode of Monday Night Raw, the same episode where Extreme Championship Wrestling promoted their first pay-per-view, Barely Legal 1997.
+On March 23, 1997 at WrestleMania 13, Shamrock, billed as "The World's Most Dangerous Man" — a moniker given to him by ABC News — refereed a submission match between Bret Hart and "Stone Cold" Steve Austin.

-Shamrock returned to the ring following WrestleMania, squashing Vernon White (one of his Lion's Den students) in his debut WWF match.
-He went on to feud with Vader, Bret Hart, and The Hart Foundation throughout 1997.
-Shamrock's feud with Vader continued in Japan, through a working agreement between the WWF and FMW, Shamrock wrestled Vader in an Ultimate Rules Steel Cage match for FMW's Kawasaki Legend 1997 super show featuring 4 other promotions.
-The match ended in a TKO win for Vader as Shamrock was suffering from internal bleeding from a lung infection and a rib injury.
+Shamrock returned to the ring following WrestleMania 13, squashing Vernon White (one of his Lion's Den students) in his debut WWF match.
+He went on to feud with Vader.
+Shamrock's feud with Vader continued in Japan, through a working agreement between the WWF and FMW, Shamrock wrestled Vader in an "Ultimate Rules" steel cage match for FMW's Kawasaki Legend 1997 super-show featuring four other promotions.
+The match ended in a technical knock-out win for Vader as Shamrock was suffering from internal bleeding from a lung infection and a rib injury.

-Shamrock's rivalry with the Harts led to his first WWF pay-per-view main event at In Your House 16: Canadian Stampede and culminated in a bout between him and The British Bulldog for the European Championship at SummerSlam which Shamrock lost by disqualification after hitting the Bulldog with a can of dog food.
-Shamrock went on to wrestle Bret Hart to a no-contest in a match for the latter's WWF Championship on the edition of October 21 of Raw.
+Shamrock's rivalry with Bret Hart and the Hart Foundation led to his first WWF pay-per-view main event at In Your House 16: Canadian Stampede and culminated in a bout between him and The British Bulldog for the WWF European Championship at SummerSlam which Shamrock lost by disqualification after hitting the Bulldog with a can of dog food.
+Shamrock went on to wrestle Bret Hart to a no-contest in a match for the latter's WWF Championship on the October 21 edition of Raw.
 He again challenged for the WWF Championship in the main event of December's D-Generation X: In Your House, defeating champion Shawn Michaels by disqualification when Triple H interfered.